spicetify/docs/docs/development/api-wrapper/methods/player.md

 ### getProgress

-Return the progress of current track in milisecond.
+Return the progress of current track in milliseconds.

 ```ts
 Spicetify.Player.getProgress();